 Yet people are spending again, they’re out and about.
 Still, they’re fatigued, tired, and anxious after years of lockdowns, hesitant reopenings, and a general sense that their lives have been slipping out of their own control.
 There’s a new pandemic, one of stress and mental illness.
 The COVID years have affected us, and not in a great way, either.

 People aren’t built to suddenly emerge from three years of fear and anxiety.
 Even as the pandemic wanes, it is clear that the mental health issues that arose in 2020 are still issues, experts say.
 Those things don’t go away so easily.
 We might be dealing with the effects of the pandemic for years to come.
 Economic, mental, and others.

 What can direct selling do?
 What does the future of direct selling hold?
 Direct selling’s advantage in this context is that it is basically a social activity.

 Many direct selling reps use communication and social bonds to hit their sales targets.
 Whether they’re recording makeup tutorials or demonstrating cookware in public, they’re engaging with audiences, speaking to others about products they love.

 The thing is that the pandemic has made people less social.
-So distributors need a way to break thruogh the shell.
+In this case, distributors need a way to break through the shell.
 Technology can help.
 At least, it can make it easier.